Nurtured for Chastity or Schooled for Sexual Expression?

 Starting with your own children, therefore, talk of God’s Word daily (Deuteronomy 6:6–7).
 Learn from Joseph how to flee the unchaste advances of others (Genesis 39:8–9).
 Memorize God’s wisdom for protecting both body and soul from unchastity (Proverbs 5:1–23, 6:20–35).
 Join Job in making a “covenant with your eyes” not to look lustfully (Job 31:1).
 Learn similarly from Jesus that unchastity must be stopped at its root: the heart and the eyes (Matthew 5:28).

 Too late?
-“Damaged goods” already?
-(We all are—in thoughts or words if not also in deeds.)
+Have you committed sexual sin already?
+(We all have—in thoughts or words if not also in deeds.)
 Learn from the woman who had six husbands and from the woman caught in adultery: Jesus forgives and condemns not (John 4:7–26, 8:3–12).
 Meditate on how Law yields to Gospel in 1 Corinthians 6:9–11, as Paul teaches that fornicators, adulterers, and homosexuals deserve hell but that these same penitent sinners are fully washed and cleansed to inherit heaven by grace.
 God declares them chaste in Christ, not just for this world but for the next.
 Saints are nothing more than forgiven sinners whom God invites to the Wedding Feast of the Lamb, adorned now and forever as a chaste bride (Revelation 19:6–9).

 See also: Critiquing a New York Times Column on Abstinence Based Sex Education (radio interview)